-With this post, we will learn how to connect an application through its API, from a NET6 application written in C#.
+With dedicated posts on how to connect an application through its API, from a NET6 application written in C#.

-As we have mentioned before, integrating different technologies is very necessary in the IoT field.
-Previously, we have seen how to connect with Microsoft Word and Microsoft Excel.
-This time, we will connect with Outlook.
+As we’ve said before, integrating different technologies is a very necessary skill in the field of IoT.
+Previously, we’ve seen how to connect with Microsoft Word and Microsoft Excel.
+This time, we’ll connect with Outlook.

-Just like we have seen in the rest of the posts in the series, being able to connect with Outlook does not mean that it will be the best option for our project.
-In particular, there are better ways to establish communication, and even to send emails than using the Outlook API.
+Just as we’ve seen in the other posts in the series, being able to connect to Outlook doesn’t mean it will be the best option for our project.
+In particular, there are better ways to establish communication, and even to send emails, than using the Outlook API.

-But in certain occasions, it is a project requirement to specifically do it in Outlook.
-For example, if we want to display the Outlook screen with the email generated before sending it, or if we want to add an appointment to a calendar.
+But in certain cases, it’s a project requirement to do it specifically in Outlook.
+For example, if we want to display the Outlook screen with the generated email before sending it, or if we want to add an appointment to a calendar.

-In any case, it is a very interesting example of API usage and technology integration, which is the objective of this series.
+In any case, it’s a quite interesting example of API usage and technology integration, which is the goal of this series.
 So, let’s get to it!

 We start the example by creating a simple console application in NET6.
-We add as a reference ‘COM’ the “Microsoft Outlook xx.0 Object Library” reference, where xx will be the version of Microsoft Outlook installed on your computer.
+We add the “Microsoft Outlook xx.0 Object Library” as a ‘COM’ reference, where xx will be the version of Microsoft Outlook you have installed on your computer.

-In the case of Microsoft Outlook, we need to do a step that we did not have in Word and Excel, which is to allow access through programming.
-To do this, we enable the option in Options -> Trust Center -> Programmatic Access.
+In the case of Microsoft Outlook, we need to do a step we didn’t have with Word and Excel, which is to allow programmatic access.
+To do this, enable the option in Options -> Trust Center -> Programmatic Access.

 using Microsoft.Office.Interop.Outlook;